Key Summary

 Vagaro: Practical for mixed beauty and tattoo studios

 Vagaro is more than a scheduling tool.
-It operates like a full business system with booking, payments, CRM, and marketing in one place.
-When I tested it, it felt closer to an all-in-one operations hub than a simple scheduler.
-Compared to lighter tools, it focuses heavily on managing the entire client lifecycle, which can be valuable for small businesses aiming to scale beyond basic appointment handling.
+It operates like a full business system with booking, payments, CRM, and marketing all in one place.
+When I tested it for a tattoo studio, it felt closer to an all in one operations hub than a simple scheduler built for artists.
+Compared to lighter tools, it focuses heavily on managing the entire client lifecycle.
+For a shop that also does piercings, sells aftercare products, and wants to run email promotions, that can be valuable.
+For a solo artist who just wants clients to book and pay, it feels like too much.

 Who Should Use This Tool

-- Operators comfortable investing time in setup for a broader system
+- Operators willing to invest time in setup for a broader system that does more than scheduling

 Core Features